Aculisme/LMP2/projects.md

 Originally a simple programming exercise, this project is now so large that it is best described as two separate parts:

 1. An efficient and novel media converter from any video format into a gif/video created from only ASCII characters.
-2. A Reddit bot created using PRAW which can be 'summoned' to convert a video submission into its ASCII equivalent. [still in progress]
+2. A Reddit bot created using PRAW which can be 'summoned' to convert a video submission into its ASCII equivalent. [unfinished]
 Languages: `Python`
 Version control: `Git` | `BitBucket` | (Private)